 \section{Introduction}

 A state of a quantum system undergoes two types of space-time evolution \cite{Susskind2014quantum,Griffiths2004introduction,Ohanian2017}.
-When the quantum system is undisturbed by a measurement apparatus (detector), time evolution of its quantum state (QS) is given by Schr\"odinger equation.
+When the quantum system is undisturbed by a measurement apparatus (detector), time evolution of its quantum state (QS) is given by the Schr\"odinger equation.
 Since the time evolution of the quantum system can be uniquely predicted by solution of the equation, the time evolution is considered to be deterministic.
 When the quantum system interacts with the measurement apparatus, its QS undergoes a collapse.
 The collapse is explained as projection of the quantum system's QS into eigen-vector related to a value measured by the detector.
 This process is considered to be purely statistical, since only the probabilities with which the values can be measured (on the quantum system) can be predicted.
-The QS's collapse, according to Copenhagen interpretation, occurs at the time of the measurement on all space \cite{Susskind2014quantum,Ohanian2017}.
-Thus, the space-time distribution of the QS's collapse is uniquely given.
+The QS's collapse, according to the Copenhagen interpretation, occurs at the time of the measurement on all space \cite{Susskind2014quantum,Ohanian2017}.